sensu/sensu-docs/content/sensu-go/5.18/guides/generate-certificates.md

 ### Create a Certificate Authority (CA)

-Create a Certificate Authority (CA) using cfssl and cfssljson.
+Create a CA with cfssl and cfssljson:

 {{< highlight shell >}}
 mkdir -p /etc/sensu/pki